<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Distro9-back-beautyshot1

-Never heard of antenna distribution for wireless audio?
-Or heard about it, but don't really know what it is?
-Through countless conversations with our customers, we've discovered that many troublesome interference and dropout issues boil down to users with multiple wireless mics and no antenna distribution, or antenna distribution that is improperly deployed.
-With a surprisingly large number of these conversations, adding proper distribution completely eliminates the interference and dropouts.
+Through countless conversations with our customers, RF Venue has discovered that many interference and dropout issues boil down to users with multiple wireless mics and either no antenna distribution or improperly deployed distribution.
+Adding proper antenna distribution can eliminate a lot of dropouts and interference.

 ANTENNA DISTRIBUTION IN THREE SIMPLE DIAGRAMS